 3 Tools to Start Deploying Your Amazon Web Services Infrastructure

-The Amazon Web Services stack is by and large vast and complex, and deploying your application or your infrastructure might be quite scaring if you...Learn More
+The Amazon Web Services stack is by and large vast and complex, and deploying your application or your infrastructure might be quite scary if you a...Learn More

 When I worked in a data center environment in a previous role, our team knew that, at certain times of the year, external auditors would be coming on site to analyze our environment.
 This could have been for a number of different compliance controls, such as for PCI DSS (Payment Card Industry Data Security Standard) for example.
 In addition, some compliance controls were not always external, and we had stringent internal requirements that stipulated specific do’s and don’ts when it came to the configuration of hardware resources.